Stas74/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+It is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Uses inside HTML, CSS, JS, jQuery and AJAX.
+Created to practice front-end skill.

-## Getting Started
+## Features

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+You can send by Tweeter a message (length is limited to 140 characters, of course, you always can see a counter, welcome back deja vu) instead of real users and display them on the same page without a redirect.
+Users have a random name, avatars, and username.

+Almost have the same option as having "Big Brother", but this app is for you only.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body-parser: 1.15.x
+- Chance
+- MD5